jest-community/vscode-jest/README.md

 **runMode migration**
 <a id="runmode-migration"></a>
-Starting from v6.0.2, if no runMode is defined in settings.json, the extension will automatically generate one using legacy settings (autoRun, autoRevealOutput, showCoverageOnLoad).
-To migrate, simply use the "Jest: Save Current RunMode" command from the command palette to update the setting.
-After this, you can safely remove the legacy settings.
+Starting from v6.0.2, if no runMode is defined in settings.json, the extension will automatically generate one using legacy settings (`autoRun`, `autoRevealOutput`, `showCoverageOnLoad`).
+To migrate, simply use the `"Jest: Save Current RunMode"` command from the command palette to update the setting, then remove the legacy settings.

 ---